IBM/MFP-JSONStore-OfflineSync/README.md

   - Image and its thumbnail are stored on local storage, and are later uploaded to Cloud Object Storage when devices comes online.

 Note: In the current implementation, images and its thumbnails are stored as-is on the local file storage at [cordova.file.dataDirectory](https://cordova.apache.org/docs/en/latest/reference/cordova-plugin-file/#where-to-store-files) which is private to the application.
 If you have a more stringent compliance requirement of having to encrypt the images stored locally on the phone, then follow the recommendations on [this](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/jsonstore/#security-utilities) page.

+### Test app in online mode
+* Build and run the application on your phone as per instructions in [Step 7.6](https://github.com/IBM/Ionic-MFP-App/blob/master/README.md#76-buildrun-the-ionic-application-on-android-phone).
+* Login with username say `Test` and password `Test`.
+(Note: We have used a simple MFP security adapter that returns success when password equals username.)
+* Make sure that the `Home` page displays list of grievances along with image thumbnails.
+* Click on a few of the grievances to see their details.
+On the `Problem Detail` page, make sure that the image and Google Maps location are displayed.
+* Back on the `Home` page, click on the `+` icon to report a new grievance.
+Add description, take photo, grab gelocation and finally submit.
+Make sure that the new grievance is successfully submitted to server.

+### Test app in offline mode
+* Have the device go offline by turning off `Mobile data` and `Wi-Fi`.
+* Launch the `MyWard` app.
+* Login using the same username and password as before.
+Make sure login succeeds even in offline mode.
+* Make sure that the `Home` page displays list of grievances along with image thumbnails.
+* Click on the grievances for which you had seen the details before.
+Make sure that the image and Google Maps location are displayed even in offline mode.
+* Back on the `Home` page, click on the `+` icon to report a new grievance.
+Add description, take photo, grab gelocation and finally submit.
+Make sure that the new grievance report is successfully accepted even in offline mode.
+* Back on the `Home` page, the newly reported problem should get listed at the end along with its thumbnail.
+Upon clicking it, the `Problem Detail` page should show image.
+* Get the device online by turning on either `Mobile data` or `Wi-Fi`.
+* In a while the newly reported grievance would get uploaded to server and page would get refreshed to show new list of grievances as seen on server.
+Make sure that the grievance that you just reported is listed as well.
+* On a different device, whoever launches the app (or clicks on refresh button) should see your newly reported grievance.